developerfromjokela/motioneye-client/README.md

 This is new (Alpha at the moment) Motioneye client only using its backend, and not webview like in other apps.

+##  **Why using this instead other client apps:**

+- It's fast, because you are not loading HTML and CSS at all
+- Using **ONLY** motionEye Backend, which is faster than Webviews
+- Auto DDNS and Local switching, which will increase Video framerate and quality in local Wifi newtork
+- Fullscreen support

 ##  **Features:**